kalleepar/PWA-TextEditorV2/README.md

 * Run 'npm install' in the command line.
 * Run 'npm start' in the command line.
 * redirect to http://:localhost:3001 to begin application.
+### Download Instructions
+* Press the Install button to add icon to your desktop.
+* Double click icon to open application locally on machine.

 ## Usage
 ![Alt text](https://github.com/kalleepar/PWA-TextEditorV2/blob/main/Assets/PWAguide1.jpg)